-SUBJECT: MGT - Designation of Program/Technical Contact DATE: 5 5-17-17 TO: Lori Zi ehr FILE: 120-12 You are hereb y appointed the program/technical contact for agreeme ent 68-744 2-17-213 with Ft.
-Bend d County Drainage District
+SUBJECT: MGT - Designation of Program/Technical Contact DATE: TO: FILE: 120-12 You are hereb by appointed the program/technical contact for agreement ent with

 As a designated representative acting on behalf of the Government during the grant performance period, the program/technical contact is in a position of great responsibility and importance.
 Directly interfacing with the grantee, you are responsible for keeping the grants management specialist fully informed on progress and must monitor, inspect, and accept work performed under this agreement.
 As the program/technical contact, you are required to perform the following functions: